At Paul’s Run, every hour of the day is happy, and for independent living resident, Myra Banin, Fridays around noon are especially joyful.

 Paul’s Run Retirement Community is at the forefront of city living!
 Discover the fun and excitement that makes friends, families, and neighbors say they should’ve moved here sooner!
 Visit their website by clicking here.

 “When I lived in the city, I would walk there every day,” Myra says.
 “I would just hang out and have my coffee and I got friendly with some of the merchants there,” Myra explains.

-“There’s a place called Nick’s Roast Beef Sandwiches.
+“There’s a place called Dinic’s.
 They have the best pork sandwich in the world.
 They won an award for it,” she recalls.
-Myra knows the man who started Nick’s Roast Beef and has been friendly with him for years.
+Myra knows the man who started Dinic’s and has been friendly with him for years.
 “He retired and his son runs the shop now.
 After his retirement, we would both meet at Reading Terminal Market on Fridays.”

-The owner of Nick’s Roast Beef isn’t the only friend Myra meets for happy hour.
+The owner of Dinic’s isn’t the only friend Myra meets for happy hour.
 “There’s a store called Iovine Brothers Produce,” Myra says describing the family-owned fruit and vegetable stand in the market.

 “There’s seven children.
 Each one of them helps the other in the market and one of the sons has happy hour with us at a pub called Molly Malloy’s.
 Molly, the owner of the pub, is the mother of the seven children who run the Iovine produce stand,” Myra explains, tying the many familial connections together.

 “One day we were having happy hour and the son said to his mom, ‘Mom, why did you have so many kids?’ and she said, ‘Well, I was on the rhythm system, but your father had no rhythm!’”
 Myra laughs thinking about her friends from Reading Terminal Market.